schoening/pathfinder/README.md

 ## Accessing/modifying the grid

-Pathfinder uses keeps a reference to the grid passed in.
+Pathfinder keeps a reference to the grid passed in.
 You can change the grid like this:
 ```
 pf.grid[0][0] = 0 # set to wall.